CyborgApe78/Jump-and-Stuff-Design-Doc/Systems/Quick Save.md

 ----

-Save the position of what is in the scene, so the [[player]] can practice things
+Save the position of what is in the scene, for practicing things